Sep. 20, 2018

 Dr. Williams loves enlarging students' understanding and enjoyment of God while teaching Theology 1 and 2 courses at Biola University.
 He also teaches History of Atheism, Introduction to Philosophy, and Biblical Literature in the secular college context.
 He has taught theology internationally, including seminaries in Nepal and Francis Schaeffer's L'Abri ministries in Switzerland and Holland.
 Dr. Williams is a frequent guest speaker at churches and conferences, in addition to serving as a teaching pastor at a local church.
 His academic works include Love, Freedom, and Evil (Rodopi, 2011), used in seminaries around the world and currently being translated to German, and his recent popular publication, The Exchange (AIMBooks, 2012).
 His research interests include the Trinity, divine and human agency, dialogue with atheists and theology of culture.

 Allen Yeh is a missiologist who specializes in Latin America and China.
 He also has other academic interests in history, classical music, homiletics, social justice, the California missions, the Maya, and biographical interest in Jonathan Edwards (America's greatest theologian) and Adoniram Judson (America's first intercontinental missionary).
 He serves on the Board of Trustees for the Foundation for Theological Education in Southeast Asia.
 He earned his B.A. from Yale, M.Div. from Gordon-Conwell, M.Th. from Edinburgh, and D.Phil. from Oxford.
 Despite this alphabet soup, he believes that experience is the greatest teacher of all (besides the Bible).
 As such, Allen has been to over 60 countries on every continent, to study, do missions work, and experience the culture.
 As Mark Twain said in 1857, "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."
 He is joyfully married to Arianna Molloy, a professor in Biola's Communication Studies Department.

-Nancy Wang Yuen is a scholar of race and ethnicity in film, television, and new media.
+Nancy Wang Yuen is a scholar of race and ethnicity in film, television and new media.
 She earned her bachelor’s degree in English (creative writing) and a doctorate in sociology from the University of California, Los Angeles.
-An associate professor of sociology at Biola University, Dr. Yuen enjoys helping her students view media through a critical lens.
-She teaches classes on research methods, race/gender in popular culture, Asian American studies, and visual sociology.
+An associate professor of sociology at Biola University, Yuen enjoys helping her students view media through a critical lens.
+She teaches classes on research methods, race/gender in popular culture, Asian American studies and visual sociology.

-Yuen's book, Reel Inequality: Hollywood Actors and Racism (Forthcoming 2016, Rutgers University Press), examines the barriers African American, Asian American and Latina/o actors face in Hollywood and how they creatively challenge stereotypes.
+Yuen's book, Reel Inequality: Hollywood Actors and Racism (Rutgers University Press, 2016), examines the barriers African American, Asian American and Latina/o actors face in Hollywood and how they creatively challenge stereotypes.

-Dr. Yuen pioneered the first policy report on Asian Americans and Pacific Islanders in primetime television, in collaboration with Asian Americans Advancing Justice.
+Yuen pioneered the first policy report on Asian Americans and Pacific Islanders in primetime television, in collaboration with Asian Americans Advancing Justice.
 The Associated Press interviewed her for a feature on the report.
 She is currently conducting a 10-year follow up study evaluating not only the raw numbers but also the complexity of characters portrayed by Asian American and Pacific Islanders in network/cable television and digital streaming services.

-Dr. Yuen is also co-curating an exhibit on Hollywood's Pioneering Asian American Actresses for the Japanese American National Museum.
+Yuen is also co-curating an exhibit on Hollywood's Pioneering Asian American Actresses for the Japanese American National Museum.